hashicorp/terraform-website/content/source/docs/cloud/registry/design.html.md

 Selecting a module adds its most recent version to the configuration.
 To specify a different version:

-1. Click the module's version number in the Selected Modules list on the right.
+1. Click the module's version number from the "Selected Modules" list on the right.
 2. Select an alternate version from the dropdown.

 ![Terraform Cloud screenshot: setting a module version with the drop-down](./images/design-set-version.png)